NPCA Policy Document Housekeeping Amendment No. 2

 Thank you, Don Lubberts

-Don Lubberts over 4 years ago
+Don Lubberts about 5 years ago

 I just read your proposed house keeping Amendment #2.
 As a Councillor for the Town of Ft.
 Erie for the past 9 years I have some concerns with your proposed changes.
 Firstly although there is increased pressure from the development community to reduce restrictions your reasoning doesn't make logical sense.
 Most of the new development is happening in the urban areas of our municipalities.
 Development that requires a septic tank are for the most part in the rural areas.
 These areas require a minimum area of land to build on, one acre or so.
 There is no lack of room for a septic tank on an acre of land.